ToolJet/ToolJet/docs/docs/data-sources/postgresql.md

 - **Password**
 - **Connection Options**
 - **SSL Certificate**

+### Connection string

+To connect to PostgreSQL using a connection string, select **Connection String** as the connection type and provide the following details:

+- **Connection String**

 We recommend creating a new PostgreSQL database user to have control over ToolJet's access levels.